cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 source $XILINX_SDX/settings64.sh
 ```

-  *Note: the setup might create some warning messages regarding missing libraries but these can be safely ignored.*
+  *Note: the setup might create some warning messages but these can be safely ignored.*

 #### Run the hello_world example to confirm the setup of your F1 instance